JulianFerry/docker-project-template/README.md

-# ds-project-template
+# Data Science Project Template

+## Objective

-The motive of this project template is to start data science modelling projects with deployment in mind.
-Poetry is used for package version management.
-Included are scripts which build the ML model as a flask RESTful API contained inside a docker image.
+The motive of this project template is to start data-science projects with deployment in mind.

+Everything is modular and therefore modifiable.
+By default:

+- `Poetry` is used for dependency management
+- `Docker` is used to spin up local development servers (e.g. databases)
+- `Gitlab CI` is used to run continuous integration tests and to build artifacts
+- `Docker` images are the target artifact for production
+- The core python stack is `sqlalchemy`, `pandas`, `scikit-learn`, `joblib` and `flask`

-Once the project grows, the template will have to be adapted - e.g. by splitting the project into multiple packages (data_ingest, preprocessing, model training, model serving), each with their own dependencies and Dockerfiles.
+Once the project grows, the template will have to be adapted - e.g. by splitting each stage of the ML pipeline (data ingest, preprocessing, hyperparameter tuning, model training, model serving) into multiple packages, each with their own set of dependencies and Dockerfiles.

-Requirements:
+## Requirements

 - python ^3.7
 - poetry ^1.0.5 - install with `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`